 Now that you don’t have to worry about a platform, the one thing you should be thinking about at this point is timing.
 When to best schedule your webinar.
 This is going to depend on your audience and where they are in relation to you.

-For us here at Mention, while our HQ is located in Paris, we’re keenly aware (thanks to the Geolocation feature in the Statistics & Exports section) that our audience is primarily in the US.
+For us here at Mention, while our HQ is located in Paris, we’re keenly aware that our audience is primarily in the US.

 We therefore hold all of our webinars at 8pm Paris time.
 That’s 11am PDT and 2pm EST — perfect because it’s right before lunch in San Francisco and right after lunch in New York (we’re a tech company after all).